holepunchto/hyperdht/README.md

 hyperdht --port 49738 --bootstrap (server-ip):49737
 ```

-You need to wait some time ~30 mins for the node to become persistent.
+You need to wait around ~30 mins for the node to become persistent.

 Important: it requires the port to be open too.